-How to Day Trade With Keltner Channels
+How to Day-Trade With Keltner Channels

-Keltner Channels Calculation
+Calculating Keltner Channels

-Keltner Channels were first introduced by Chester Keltner in the 1960s, but the indicator was updated by Linda Bradford Raschke in the 1980s.
+Keltner Channels were introduced by Chester Keltner in the 1960s, but the indicator was updated by Linda Bradford Raschke in the 1980s.
 This later version of the indicator is the one in use today.

 Upper Band = EMA + (ATR x multiplier)